tiiiecherle/osx_install_config/README.md

 -----
 This script completely wipes the dock and adds new entries including apps, spacer, folders or recent applications/documents to the dock.
 For folders and recent entries it includes options for the icon size (grid only) and the type to be used (automatic, stack, grid or list).

 The script can be run with profiles - to be usable on multiple macs - or standalone.
 More information can be found in the comments inside the script and in the example profile.
-To run the script with a profile copy the example profile and name it `dock_profile_USER.txt`.
+To run the script with a profile copy the example profile and name it `dock_profile_USER.conf`.
 Change USER to your logged in macOS username.

 11 System and app Preferences